ColonelMDoge/RPGDialogueHandler/README.md

 4. Position (Either left or right): Decides if the image will be placed on the left or the right JPanel box
 5. enableLeft (Either true or false): Enables or disables left JPanel box
 6. enableRight (Either true or false): Enables or disables right JPanel box
+7. Background (Either name of the image file or none to ignore): Paints a background image to represent the atmosphere.
-7. Dialogue: The line of dialogue that the character will say.
+8. Dialogue: The line of dialogue that the character will say.
 Any consecutive text after the dialogue separated with the "|" delimiter will be counted as the next part of the dialogue after scrolling.

 NOTE: The data before the dialogue MUST BE CASE SENSITIVE, as file names and such are determined by this data!
 ## How to use methods